Skip to navigation menu Skip to content

 What is Treacher Collins syndrome?

-Treacher Collins syndrome is a rare, genetic condition affecting the way the face develops — especially the cheekbones, jaws, ears and eyelids.
-These differences often cause problems with breathing, swallowing, chewing, hearing and speech.
+Treacher Collins syndrome is a rare, condition that affects how the face develops — especially the cheekbones, jaws, ears and eyelids.
+These differences often cause problems with breathing, swallowing, chewing, hearing and speaking.
+Children with this have typical intelligence and ability to learn.
+Hearing loss may affect learning in some kids.

 Treacher Collins Child